jb137/HoneyCommLite/README.md

 Seeed Studio's RFBee.

-Using this device connected to a PC or a Microcontroller, it is possible to listen to the communication between a CM67z Central User Panel and one or more HR80 radiator controllers.
-Further, using this alternative firmware, it is possible to sent commands to the HR80 radiator controllers, e.g. to define temperature settings for a particular "zone" in a building.
+Using this device connected to a PC or a Microcontroller, it is possible to listen to the communication between a CM67z/Evotouch and one or more modules like HR80/BDR91/DTS91 etc using 868MHz RF.

 The RFBee is a RF module providing easy and flexible wireless data transmission between devices.
 It is based on a AVR Atmega168 working as a fully functional